ujamjar/hardcaml-riscv/altera/de0_nano_simple/README.md

 `signaltap` in the same design.
 It currently monitors the `vjtag_mm` avalon bus signals.

-## de0nano_test.{ml,v}
+## de0_nano_simple.{ml,v}

-Instantiates the toplevel components and wires them up to a simple 4 element, 32 bit register file.
+Creates a simple 4 element, 32 bit register file.
 The reg file can be read/written by the vjtag avalon bus.

 The bottom 8 bits of register 3 (at address 12) are wired up to the 8 on board LEDs which can thus be turned on/off.

+Uses the De0_nano framework code in HardCamlAltera to create the toplevel components.

 # Usage